TelcoSec/Telecom-Security-Documents/README.md

 ## 🎯 Project Purpose

-**Telecom Security Documents** serves as the premier knowledge hub for telecommunications security research, threat intelligence, and industry best practices.
+**Telecom Security Library** serves as the premier knowledge hub for telecommunications security research, threat intelligence, and industry best practices.
 Our mission is to empower organizations, security professionals, and researchers with comprehensive, up-to-date information on telecom security vulnerabilities, attack vectors, and defense strategies.

 ### What We Provide